symbuzzer/Turkish-Ad-Hosts/README.md

 [EN]
 - The hosts file required to block advertising networks on mobile applications (and probably WEB pages) of Turkish companies and organizations...
 - Also, I try to add foreign services that are popular in Turkey as much as possible.
+- Prepared for my own personal use.
+Use at your own risk.
 - This list was created by examining the DNS addresses that came up by trying all the applications one by one.
 - Add "https://raw.githubusercontent.com/symbuzzer/Turkish-Ad-Hosts/main/hosts" url to your favorite adblocker app or browser extension.
 - You can see install guides from [Adblocker applications and browser extensions](../main/AdblockerApps&BrowserExtensions.md) page